ycpcs/cs201-fall2015/assign/assign01.md

 The **PLAYER\_X** and **PLAYER\_O** constants are defined with the values 1 and 2, respectively.
 You should use these constants as apporpriate in the program.

+Make sure that your program's output matches the output shown above as closely as possible.
+In particular, make sure that all prompts and messages are spelled correctly.

 ## Static methods

 These are the static methods you must implement.